Paul Blair (baseball): New York Yankees

 Blair was traded by the Orioles to the New York Yankees for Elliott Maddox and Rick Bladt on January 20, 1977.
 The transaction was driven by general manager Gabe Paul's desire to exile Maddox from the Yankees.
 Blair was primarily a defensive outfielder replacement in the late innings.

 On June 18 of that year in a nationally televised game against the Boston Red Sox at Fenway Park, he was tangentially involved in one of the most bizarre scenes in baseball history.
-Yankee manager Billy Martin took right fielder Reggie Jackson out of the game and replaced him with Blair after Jackson had misplayed Jim Rice's fly ball for a double.
+Yankee manager Billy Martin took right fielder Reggie Jackson out of the game and replaced him with Blair after Jackson had misplayed Jim Rice's fly ball for a double and/or failed to hustle defensively on the play.
 As the cameras watched, Jackson and Martin nearly came to blows.
-Blair's walk-off RBI single to left off Rick Rhoden won Game 1 of the 1977 World Series for the Yankees.
+Yankees coaches Yogi Berra and Elston Howard prevented a physical confrontation.